nameisbri/discloser/README.md

 - As a user, I want to upload my test results by file or manual entry so I can store them digitally
 - As a user, I want sensitive information automatically anonymized when I share results so my privacy is protected
-- As a user, I want to generate PDFs of my results so I can share them with healthcare providers
+- As a user, I want to generate PDFs of my results so I can share them
-- As a user, I want to add my results to Apple Wallet so I can access them conveniently

 ### Education & Resources